Andrew Henderson

 The catch?

-Be careful to know what this means for each country.
+Be careful that you fully understand what this means for each country.
 Some territorial tax countries will do what it takes to (legally) tax your foreign-sourced income regardless.

 You’ll need to ensure that you don’t “own” the foreign corporation.
 Some countries will argue that if you are managing a business from its lands, then your income is not really “foreign-sourced.”

-Simply move your business to a country that has a low percentage of tax or one that doesn’t tax your business at all.
+Simply move your business to a country with a low tax percentage or one that doesn’t tax your business at all.

 Does your passport tie you to a high tax rate?
-You might be surprised to know that the US is one of only two countries (with the East African nation Eritrea) that obliges you to pay taxes irrelevant to your residence status.
+You might be surprised to know that the US is one of only two countries (the other, East African nation Eritrea) that obliges you to pay taxes irrelevant to your residence status.
 This means that you’ll be bound to pay taxes as long as you are a citizen of the United States.

 Reclaim your freedom by diversifying your passport portfolio and renouncing the depleting US citizenship.